People vaccinated against Covid-19 can go without masks indoors and outdoors, CDC says

 Walensky's announcement has a few caveats.
 She warned that people who are immune compromised should speak with their doctors before giving up their masks.

-The requirement to wear masks during travel -- on buses, trains, planes and public transportation -- still stands, Walensky said, and guidance for travel will be updated as science emerges.
+The requirement to wear masks during travel -- on buses, trains, planes and public transportation -- still stands, Walensky said.
+Guidance for travel will be updated as science emerges.

 She also said that "the past year has shown us that this virus can be unpredictable, so if things get worse, there is always a chance we may need to make a change to these recommendations."